react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-state.md

 Here, React Navigation filled in the missing bits such as keys, route names, index etc.

 It's also possible to provide invalid data such as non-existent screens and it'll be fixed automatically.
 While it's not recommended to write code with invalid state objects, it can be super useful if you do things like [state persistence](state-persistence.md), where the configured screens might have changed after an update, which could cause problems if React Navigation didn't fix the state object automatically.

+> If you want React Navigation to fix invalid state, you need to make sure that you don't have `stale: false` in the state object.
+State objects with `stale: false` are assumed to be valid state objects and React Navigation won't attempt to fix them.

 When you're providing a state object in [`initialState`](navigation-container.md#initial-state), React Navigation will always assume that it's a stale state object, which makes sure that things like state persistence work smoothly without extra manipulation of the state object.